imaginarydumpling/aws-bootcamp-cruddur-2023-clone/journal/Week 10 — CloudFormation Part 1.md

 Resources: Defines the AWS resources that will be created and configured by the template.
 Here, the template creates the VPC, InternetGateway (IGW), VPCGatewayAttachment to attach the IGW to the VPC, RouteTable, RouteToIGW to route traffic to the IGW, and six subnets (three public and three private).

-Outputs: Specifies the values that will be returned after the stack is created.
+Outputs: Specifies the values that will be returned after the stack is created, these can be cross-referenced to other stacks.
 The outputs include VpcId, VpcCidrBlock, SubnetCidrBlocks, SubnetIds, and AvailabilityZones.

 The template creates a VPC with the specified CIDR block, enables DNS hostnames and support, and assigns a name based on the stack's name.
 It creates an Internet Gateway and attaches it to the VPC.
 The template also creates a route table and adds a default route to the Internet Gateway.